Humility: Hinduism

 In Sanskrit literature, the virtue of humility is explained with many terms, some of which use the root word, नति (neti). नति comes from न ति.
 Related words include विनति (viniti), संनति (samniti, humility towards), and the concept amanitvam, listed as the first virtue in the Bhagavad Gita.
 Amanitvam is a fusion word for "pridelessness" and the virtue of "humility".
-Another related concept is namrata (नम्रता), which means modest and humble behavior.
+Another related concept is namrata (नम्रता), which means modest and humble behaviour.

 Different scholars have varying interpretations of amanitvam, humility, as a virtue in the Bhagavad Gita.
-For example, Prabhupada explains humility to mean one should not be anxious to have the satisfaction of being honored by others.
-The material conception of life makes us very eager to receive honor from others, but from the point of view of a man in perfect knowledge—who knows that he is not this body—anything—honor or dishonor—pertaining to this body is useless.
+For example, Prabhupada explains humility to mean one should not be anxious to have the satisfaction of being honoured by others.

 Tanya Jopson explains amanitvam, humility, as lack of arrogance and pride, and one of twenty-six virtues in a human being that if perfected, leads one to a divine state of living and the ultimate truth.

 Eknath Easwaran writes that the Gita's subject is "the war within, the struggle for self-mastery that every human being must wage if he or she is to emerge from life victorious", and "The language of battle is often found in the scriptures, for it conveys the strenuous, long, drawn-out campaign we must wage to free ourselves from the tyranny of the ego, the cause of all our suffering and sorrow".
 To get in touch with your true self, whether you call that God, Brahman, etc., you have to let go of the ego.
 The Sanskrit word Ahamkara literally translates into The-sound-of-I, or quite simply the sense of the self or ego.